aravarose/DataJournalism/README.md

 # DataJournalism
+### Hello!
-This is for a Data Journalism course at Lehigh University.
+_This is for my Data Journalism Course at Lehigh University._
+My name is Arava and I am an International Relations and Journalism major at Lehigh.
+I created this repository for my data journalism class and this is where I will put anything coding related for that course.